vmware/govmomi/govc/USAGE.md

   -netmask=[]            Netmask
-  -org=                  Windows only : name of the org that owns the VM -prefix=               Host name generator prefix -type=Linux            Customization type if spec NAME is not specified (Linux|Windows) -tz=                   Time zone
+  -org=                  Windows only : name of the org that owns the VM -prefix=               Host name generator prefix -pwd=                  The new administator (for Windows) or root (for Linux) password -script-file=          Path to a script to run before and after customization -type=Linux            Customization type if spec NAME is not specified (Linux|Windows) -tz=                   Time zone
-  -username=             Windows only : full name of the end user in firstname lastname format -vm=                   Virtual machine [GOVC_VM]
+  -username=             Windows only : full name of the end user in firstname lastname format -vcfa-sig=             The VCFA signanture to identify customization request source -vm=                   Virtual machine [GOVC_VM]
 ```